jdgamsterdam/pbiviz-leafletmap/README.md

 Data bound custom visual that can be used with Datasets with LAT/LONG coordinates.
 Each Point Can also be Connected to another point To use as routes.

+## USAGE
+This is pretty straight forward.
+The only thing that needs a bit of care is using your custom icons.
+I have included a PowerBi M query   (getremoteicon.m) to get an icon from an (open) remote source.

+The nice thing about my solution is , in Theory, you could have a different icon for each DataPoint.
+I will eventually add the ability to have a picture as well at PopUps or Data Points.

+The main things to keep in mind if manually copying the SVG data into your source data are:
+    1. make sure there are no line feeds (This may or may not work but seems to cause some issues.)
+    2. Make sure the internal SVG are single quotes.
+Take a look at the definition for myIcon2 in the src/graphics/icons.ts file.
+Do NOT have adjustable parameters like the first const(myIcon).
+Eventually I will add the ability to send JSON definition along with the SVG Data.

+The example PBIX has a data transformation for copying the top row to the whole column.
+The Basic idea is:
+    // Copy Down The Column
+    #"Replaced Value" = Table.ReplaceValue(#"Changed Type",null,Table.First(#"Changed Type")[MyIcon],Replacer.ReplaceValue,{"MyIcon"}),

 ## Create a tilelayers.json in project root directory
 This file will not be checked into your source control.
 This file should have the following format.